-Gets a property value of a COM Automation object.
+This API gets a property value of a COM Automation object.

-FUNCTION GetProperty(objecttoken BINARY INTEGER, propertyname VARCHAR2, argcount BINARY INTEGER, propertyvalue OUT any PL/SQL datatype) RETURN BINARY INTEGER;
+FUNCTION GetProperty(objecttoken BINARY\INTEGER, propertyname VARCHAR2, argcount BINARY\INTEGER, propertyvalue OUT any\PL/SQL\datatype) RETURN BINARY\INTEGER;

-Where ls objecttoken the object token of a COM object previously created by CreateObject. propertyname the property name of the COM object to return. argcount the index of the property array.
-If the property is not an array, then the developer should specify 0. propertyvalue the returned property value.
+Where Is objecttoken the object token of a COM object previously created by CreateObject. propertyname the property name of the COM object to return. argcount the index of the property array.
+If the property is not an array, then the developer should specify 0.

+Where Is propertyvalue the returned property value.
 The returned property type depends on the COM Automation datatype that is returned.
 You must pass the PL/SQL datatype that corresponds to the COM Automation datatype of the COM Automation property.
 Otherwise, the COM Automation Feature will not properly convert the COM Automation datatype. any_PL/SQL datatype any datatype supported by COM Automation Feature.

-If the property returns a COM object, you must specify a local variable of datatype BINARY INTEGER for the propertyvalue parameter.
+If the property returns a COM object, then you must specify a local variable of datatype BINARY\INTEGER for the propertyvalue parameter.
 An object token is stored in the local variable, and this object token can be used with other COM Automation stored procedures.

-When the property returns an array, if propertyvalue is specified, it is set to NULL.
+When the property returns an array, if propertyvalue is specified, then it is set to NULL.

-This procedure returns a 0 when successful or a nonzero HRESULT when an error occurs.
+This procedure returns 0 when successful, or a nonzero value of HRESULT when an error occurs.

 '''

 This is an excerpt from a Microsoft Excel application.

-HRESULT BINARY INTEGER;
+HRESULT BINARY_INTEGER;

-ChartObject BINARY INTEGER := -1;
+ChartObject BINARY_INTEGER := -1;

-ChartToken BINARY INTEGER := -1;
+ChartToken BINARY_INTEGER := -1;

 / Assume ChartObject is initialized. /

-'''

-'''

 HRESULT := ORDCOM.GetProperty(ChartObject, 'Chart', 0, ChartToken);

 IF (HRESULT!=0) THEN

 dbms_output.put_line(HRESULT);

 END IF;

 '''